 Those who received his name upon the water fought against the earthly powers.
 A cloud of darkness came upon them.
 Then all the people cried out with a great voice.

-“Blessings are upon the souls of those people because they have known the true god.
+“Blessed are the souls of those people because they have known the true god.
 They shall live forever, because they have not been corrupted by their desire, along with the angels, nor have they performed the works of the earthly powers.
-They have stood in god’s presence and knowledge of god like light has come forth from fire and blood.
+They have stood in God’s presence and knowledge of God like light has come forth from fire and blood.
 But we have foolishly done every deed demanded by the earthly powers.
 We have boasted in the transgression of all our works.
-We have cried out against the god of truth because all his works are eternal.
+We have cried out against the God of truth because all his works are eternal.
 This weighs on our spirits, for now we know that our souls will die in death.”

-“Why do you cry out against the living god with lawless voices and tongues, and souls full of blood and foul deeds?” said Micheus, Michar and Mnesinous, who were lords over the holy baptism and the living water.
+“Why do you cry out against the living God with lawless voices and tongues, and souls full of blood and foul deeds?” said Micheus, Michar, and Mnesinous, who were lords over the holy baptism and the living water.
 “You are full of untrue works, yet your ways are full of joy and rejoicing.
 Having defiled the water of life, you have given it over to the will of the powers who you serve.
 Your thought is not like that of the people who you persecute.
 Their fruit does not wither.
-They will be taken up to the great eternal realms, because the words they have kept, of the god of the eternal realms, were not committed to a book, nor were they written down.
-Angelic beings whom all the generations of your people will not know, will bring them.
+They will be taken up to the great eternal realms, because the words they have kept, of the God of the eternal realms, were not committed to a book, nor were they written down.
+Angelic beings, who all the generations of your people will never know, will bring them.
 They will stand on a high mountain, upon a rock of truth.
-Therefore they will be called by words of incorruptibility and truth, as those who know the eternal god in wisdom of knowledge and the teachings of angels forever, for he knows all things.”
+Therefore, they will be called by words of incorruptibility and truth as those who know the eternal God in wisdom of knowledge and the teachings of angels forever, for He knows all things.”

 These are the revelations that Adam made known to his son Seth.
 Seth taught his descendants about them.
 This hidden knowledge of Adam, which he gave to Seth, is the holy baptism of those who know the eternal knowledge through those born of the word and the imperishable illuminator, who came from the holy seed: Yesseus Mazareus Yessedekeus, the living, water.